Click here to learn more.

 Australian Kelpie sheepdog with a GPS tracking device while it herded a flock of 46 sheep in a 12-acre field, then used the data to create a computer model to show what prompted the dog to move and how it responded.
 They found that the dog’s top concern is the group’s cohesion.
 The

 dog moves from side to side at the sheeps’ backs to bind them together, then moves them forward.
-"At every step in the model, the dog decides if the herd is cohesive enough or not,” said Daniel Stroembom of
+"At every step in the model, the

 Journal of the Royal Society Interface. — Read it from